Sireli Maqala

+Rugby sevens

 Maqala was selected in the Fijian squad for the 2021 Oceania Sevens Championship, a warm-up tournament prior to the 2020 Summer Olympics.
-In July 2021, he was named in the Fijian squad for the rugby seven tournament at the Olympics.
+In July 2021, he was named in the Fijian squad for the rugby sevens at the Olympics which would go on to win a gold medal.

 Maqala was part of the Fiji sevens team that won a silver medal at the 2022 Commonwealth Games.